oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 **Example:**  The MapOf type is used to represent information that can be represented as (key, value) pairs, where the types for the keys and the values in the MapOf are of specific types and are defined using type options.
+MapOf is suitable when the collection of items can't be represented as an enumeration, such as the connection of employee identification numbers to employees.
 An information item fitting the Map type would be defined as follows:

 ```json